khan1792/texttransfer/README.md

 bert_finetuning.py is a python file with the code for fine-tuning the German BERT model for impact classification.

 llama_finetuning.py is a python file with the code for fine-tuning the Llama2-8b-chat model for impact classification.

+prompts.rtf documents all prompts for zero-shot and few-shot prompting for Llama and GPT models.